 Instead of a traditional wedding cake, my husband and I had a tier of Krispy Kreme doughnuts.
 Six years later we created two little doughnuts ourselves (one and four year old daughters).
 After searching for doughnut costumes and only finding ones for $60, I decided to make my own, however, I don’t know how to sew.

 I came across several ideas and found one that did not require any sewing and allowed my four year old to help.
-This HGTV site was my inspiration.
 I wish I would have thought of this idea in summer because finding the swim rings probably would have been easier.

 We purchased a 36 “ neon pink swim ring from eBay and used a 20” princess swim ring leftover from summer.
 My daughter and I then painted the princess ring with chocolate brown paint.
 I decided not to paint the neon pink swim ring and I’m still not sure if I should have or not.
 I purchased giant pipe cleaners and cut them.
 Instead of glue we used Velcro dots to attach the giant pipe cleaners which my daughter loved to do.